petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 # Lesson 3.5: How to prevent deadlocks with `ReceiveTimeout`
 Wow, look at you!
 Here we are on our last lesson of Bootcamp together.
 We want to say thank you for coming on this journey with us, and to give yourself a big pat on the back for your dedication to your craft.

-In this lesson, we'll be going over how to handle timeouts within actors.
+In this lesson, we'll be going over how to handle timeouts within actors and prevent deadlocks, where one actor is waiting for another indefinitely.

-This lesson will
+This lesson will show you how to prevent deadlocks by using a `RecieveTimeout`.

 ## Key Concepts / Background
 ### What is `ReceiveTimeout`?